Multilayer Insulation

 Multilayer Insulation (MLI)

-Multilayer Insulation (MLI) blankets provide passive thermal control to a variety of spacecraft, launch vehicles, and instruments in vacuum.
+Multilayer Insulation blankets provide passive thermal control to a variety of spacecraft, launch vehicles, and instruments in vacuum.
 They work by limiting the amount of radiative heat transfer through multiple layers of thin reflectors and spacer materials.
 AFM provides a wide range of MLI to the Aerospace community, using a combination of thin films, foils, and fabrics.

 Contact a Technical rep for more information